-WHISTLER, MAJOR (GEORGE WASHINGTON) (1800-49).
-American engineer invited to Russia as a consultant.
+Carr, Edward Hallett, The Romantic Exiles: A 19th Century Portrait Gallery, 1949.
+Herzen, Alexander, My Past and Thoughts, 5 vols., 1924-1926.
+WHISTLER, MAJOR (GEORGE WASHINGTON) (1800 - 1849) American engineer invited to Russia as a consultant.
 He assisted in the completion of the important St. Petersburg-Moscow railway.
-As Whistler advocated the use of a five-foot gauge, the Russian railway gauge was made three and one-half inches wider than European gauges.
+As Whistler advocated the use of a 5-foot gauge, the Russian railway gauge was made 3.5 inches wider than European gauges.
 Westwood, John N., Endurance and Endeavour: Russian History 1812-1971, 1973.

-WHITE ARMY.
-During the Civil War (1917-22) the anti-Bolshevik forces were known as the White Army.
+WHITE ARMY During the Civil War (1917-1922), the anti-Bolshevik forces were known as the White Army.
 See Whites.

-WHITE RUSSIA.
-See Belorussia.
+WHITE RUSSIA See Belorussia.

-WHITE RUSSIANS.
-See Belorussians.
+WHITE RUSSIANS See Belorussians.